tofeeq/instagram-php/README.md

 ```

 ## Usage
-include instagram.php file and provide the authentication url in constructor, for example authentication url is auth.php
+Include instagram.php file in your code and provide the authentication url in constructor, for example authentication url is auth.php

 ```php
 include_once('instagram.php');
 $instagram = new Instagram('auth.php');
 ```
-Makes call to instagram using their endpoints
+Make call to instagram using their endpoints
 For example to get posts liked by me

 ```php